cjlennon-dev/cjlennon/README.md

 ### In the sample application

-In the sample application A module consists of one or more components.
+In the sample application a module consists of one or more components.
 These are the parts that fit together to create the module.
-For example many cognify modules consist of an AWS Lambda function and an API Gateway gateway
+For example many cognify modules consist of an AWS Lambda function and an API Gateway endpoint

-In the sample app modules are named as [developer name] - [project name] - [purpose]  For example `cjlennon-cognify-login` or `myname-cms-check-auth` and so on.
+In the sample app modules are named as [developer name] - [project name] - [purpose]  For example `cjlennon-cognify-login`, `cjlennon-pipeline-update-lambda` and so on.

 ## Pattern.
 The cloud

 By cloud we mean the commercial cloud, e.g. AWS, Google, Azure etc etc.  The cloud has past the 'tipping point' and is now an essential service.
-It offers many advantages and its not going anywhere

 ## Pattern.
 Serverless

-Serverless computing enables the rapid application development and deployment needed for cjlennon modules to add value
+Serverless computing enables the rapid application development and rapid deployment needed for cjlennon modules to add value

 ## Pattern.
-Amazon Web Services
+Amazon Web Services (AWS)

 A common infrastructure is required to enable collaberation between module authors.
 Of course some of the patterns documented here may help you if you don't use AWS.

-## Pattern - naming things

-Naming things is hard.
-The below guidelines are written so I don't have to keep thinking about it

-- Folder names, file names and urls
-  - name these as lower case with hypen.
-So `my-folder-name`, `my-file-name.js`, `/check-user-auth`
-- In code use camelCase.
-So `let myModule = require('my-module.js')`.
-Simply camelCase all words, so `htmlPage` not `HTMLPage` `myApi` not `myAPI` and so on.
-- For database tables and field names use MixedCase.
-So `Contacts`, `OrderLines` tables, `Id`, `FirstName` field names etc.  Don't be afraid to use plurals for table names, so `Sessions` rather than `Session`, `OrderLines` over `OrderLine` and so on
-- name commands eg. npm scripts as lower-case-with-hyphen.
-Its one less key-stroke than the underscore
-- Name environment variables as UPPERCASE_WITH_UNDERSCORE
-- For everything else (and there is a lot else :-) )  use camelCase.
-In the 'everything else' bucket would be JSON field names, HTML form fields, Swagger definitions, configuration such sas AWS API Gateway stage names, etc etc
+#  B.  Patterns recommended for collaberation

-## Pattern - nodejs code style
+## nodejs

-If you are developing in nodejs (the sample application is in nodejs) then:
-- always `use strict`
-- Validate your formatting with [standard](https://github.com/standard/standard)
+The primary reason you would use nodejs can be summed up in three letters [npm](https://www.npmjs.com).
+The wealth of functionality is simply too powerful not to take advangate of

 ## Pattern: responding to problems